BartOtten/routex/docs/ROUTEX_AND_PHOENIX_ROUTER.md

  should not be used.
 </small>

-Understanding how Routex, its extensions, and Phoenix Router work together can be tricky.
-To make it clearer, let's use an analogy.
+How Routex, its extensions, and the Phoenix Router work together can be better understood through an analogy.
+As the saying goes, "a picture is worth a thousand words," this document also includes an illustrative blueprint.

+## Anology: the housing project

 Imagine you're a *real estate developer* planning to build several houses.
 You have a general vision for the houses (your route definitions in `route.ex`) and